 Financial assets that are held for collection of contractual cash flows where those cash flows represent SPPI, and that are not designated as fair value through profit or loss ('FVTPL'), are measured at amortised cost.
 The carrying amount of these assets is adjusted for any expected credit losses that are recognised in profit or loss.
 The interest income is recognised in profit or loss using the effective interest rate method.
 Upon derecognition, any gain or loss will be recognised in profit or loss and presented under 'other operating income'.

+- 3 SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

 - (a) Financial assets (continued)

 - (iii) Measurement (continued)

 - (a) Debt instruments (continued)

-- (2) Financial assets through other comprehensive income ('FVOCI')
+- (2) Financial assets at FVTPL